savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 #endif
 ```

 This is defining handler.
 We include `"ecewo.h"` header, which is the main module of our project.
-It provides many of various HTTP tools —such as `Req`, `Res`, `reply()` and many others— used for writing handlers and routers.
+It provides many of various HTTP tools —such as `Req`, `Res`, and many others— used for writing handlers and routers.

 ```sh
 // src/handlers.c